All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Caffeine has modest thermogenic properties, meaning it slightly increases calorie burn and fat oxidation.
 Research suggests caffeine can boost metabolic rate by 3 to 11 percent in the short term.
 While this effect is small compared to what tirzepatide achieves, it can serve as a complement rather than a conflict.

-More importantly, caffeine improves exercise performance, which is one of the most impactful things you can do alongside tirzepatide.
+More caffeine improves exercise performance, which is one of the most impactful things you can do alongside tirzepatide.
 Better workouts mean more muscle preservation, higher calorie expenditure, and improved cardiovascular fitness.

 Signs You Should Cut Back on Caffeine